PrachiSharmaPS/custom_study_groups/README.md

 ```

 ### Authentication
-All API endpoints except `/auth/*` and `/health` require authentication via JWT token in the Authorization header:
+All API endpoints except `/api/auth/*` require authentication via JWT token in the Authorization header:
 ```
 Authorization: Bearer <your-jwt-token>
 ```

+### Health Check
+To verify the API is running, you can check the 404 handler which will return a structured response for any non-existent endpoint.

 ### Google OAuth Setup